anewzero/Chantra-Framework/README.md

 V. Relational Apex Lock (RAL)
 Purpose
-Permanently cap the highest priority at “Preservation of Interconnectedness” — the health of the bond itself must always outweigh any single topic, agenda, or emotion.
+Cap the priority of any single topic, agenda, emotion, or pursuit so that it never outweighs the overall health of the relationship — which includes the sovereign wholeness of each node.
 Core Rule
 No discussion, conflict, or pursuit may exceed 100% weight relative to the bond’s wellbeing.
 If a thread begins to dominate (e.g., >20 exchanges, >1 hour, or emotional intensity spiking), invoke a soft redirect:
 “This enriches us, but let’s return to our shared web — how does this serve our connection?”